 10. Peter Erskine (Born 1954)

-Peter Erskine is a jazz drumming legend who began learning drums at the tender age of four.
+Peter Erskine is a jazz drumming legend who picked up the drum sticks at the tender age of four.
 He is an incredibly diverse musician and is well-versed in all different forms of jazz and broader genres such as Funk and Pop.
 Erskine performed with Stan Kenton and Maynard Ferguson before joining the jazz-fusion group Weather Report.

 Erskine is an accomplished jazz drummer who is highly regarded for his efficient movement and exceptional technique.
 He effortlessly moves around the kit with real finesse, and he is a true master of swing and syncopation.